Warm Weather Annuals-Snapdragons

 9. Taller Snapdragons make an excellent background for lower plants, try a mounding shape in front of the spikes

-10. Deer do not like them, you can use them on the edge of plants deer do like
+10. Deer do not like them, and you can use them on the edge of plants deer do like

-How Did They Get To Us?
+How Did Snapdragons Get To Us?

 So, plant snapdragons in your “shrubbery” and you can be in very good company!